Landing at Nassau Bay: Landing

 The landing had been unopposed with 770 men landed at Nassau Bay.
 Nevertheless, the landing craft breached were wrecked and most of the radios were damaged by salt water.
 PT-143 and PT-120 returned to the advanced PT boat base at Morobe, while PT-142 and PT-68 provided seaward protection.
 The Japanese defending the landing area – consisting of a small six-man observation post – offered a brief defence before fleeing into the jungle, believing according to Miller, "that the bulldozer was a tank".
 The third wave of landing craft with PT-120 arrived hours after the first two waves, and decided not to land until the surf abated.
 They took shelter in a cove down the coast, until the storm had subsided and returned to Nassau Bay but failed to find the beachhead.
 The wave returned to Mageri Point.

-After a brief engagement with the Japanese, during the first night two US infantry companies – 'A' and 'C' – secured a perimeter around the beachhead, with defensive positions being set up about 300 yd north and south of the lodgement.
+After a brief engagement with the Japanese, during the first night two U.S. infantry companies – 'A' and 'C' – secured a perimeter around the beachhead, with defensive positions being set up about 300 yd north and south of the lodgement.
 Elsewhere, the Australian platoon provided flank security to the west on the inland aspect of the positionThroughout the night there was no fighting.
 At dawn on 30 June, beach clearance teams removed stores and equipment, while machine guns from the wrecked landing craft were brought ashore and established around the position to provide fire support to the perimeter.
 Meanwhile, 'C' Company ranged to the south in an effort to link up with the Papuan Infantry Battalion, which was located to the south of Cape Dinga, and they subsequently advanced to a position on the Tabali River, just west of Cape Dinga.
 'A' Company patrolled north to the south arm of the Bitoi River and ran into Japanese mortar and machine gun fire and forward movement stopped.
 Patrols reported a strong Japanese present in the area.
 'A' Company and the Australian platoon attempted to attack the Japanese western flank but the effort was turned back by stubborn defence.
 The Australians eventually ran out of ammunition and were relieved by a detachment of engineers from the crews of the landing craft that had been destroyed.
 Two platoons of 'C' Company rushed up from the south to join 'A' Company and at 15:00 began their advance.
 By 16:50 they had moved past the scattered Japanese opposition to reach the southern reaches of the Bitoi River.